4rm/RUAlertbot/README.md

 With the tmux session launcher `myscript.sh` and the various loop scripts, RUAlertbot should continue to run after a power failure or fatal program error.

 ### <a name="serv">Server Settings</a>
 For stability, Flask is not suitable to run our webserver longterm (using Flask left the server unresponsive after a few days, but this is not Flask's fault).
 To make sure the server stays running, we can use uWSGI to handle requests.
 The main program still creates a Flask object, but uWSGI is used to run it.
-In order for uWSGI to see our program however, we need to create an  entry point (wsgi.py)
+In order for uWSGI to see our program, however, we need to create an  entry point (named `wsgi.py`)

     from RUAlertBot import app as application